david-grs/david-grs.github.io/_posts/2016-10-30-why_boost_multi_index_container-part1.markdown

 ---

 Although Boost.MultiIndex is a pretty old library &mdash; introduced in Boost 1.32, released in 2004 &mdash; I found it rather unsung and underestimated across the C++ community in comparison to other non-standard containers.

-One reason might be due to the declaration of *boost::multi\_index\_container*
-which might have discouraged more than a developer due to its long list of template parameters ; but as we will see later, it is actually very simple and clear... if correctly indented!
+In this article, split into multiple parts, I will highlight all the benefits you can get using *boost::multi\_index\_container* instead of the standard
+containers: faster, cleaner and simpler code.

 Multiple views
 --------------
-In a situation involving multiple views on the same data, there is no doubt: Boost.MultiIndex is what you want and what you should use.
-Let's take a quick example.

 > You have a set of unique integers and do mainly two operations on it:
 >
 > + *adding an integer*